FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### InstrumentConfigurationList

 List and descriptions of instrument configurations.
 At least one instrument configuration must be specified, even if it is only to specify that the instrument is unknown.
-In that case, the "instrument model" term is used to indicate the unknown instrument in the instrumentConfiguration.
+In that case, the 'instrument model' term is used to indicate the unknown instrument in the instrumentConfiguration.

 - __instrument_configuration__
   - Type: [InstrumentConfiguration](#InstrumentConfiguration)